Mandibular advancement device

 Some obstructive sleep apnea sufferers are looking for a non-invasive (non-surgical) solution to control their sleep apnea symptoms and heavy snoring.
 Often, they are told to use CPAP (continuous positive airway pressure, also known as the “sleep mask” or “sleep machine”).
 But not everyone who needs treatment for sleep apnea can tolerate CPAP, or is willing to strap a mask to their head in order to get a good night’s sleep.

 There is another solution.
-An oral appliance, known as a mandibular advancement device, can sometimes help.
+An oral appliance, known as a mandibular advancement device, can often help.
 It is a device that you put in your mouth before going to sleep, and you wear it all night long, like a retainer.
 It is custom-molded to fit on your upper and lower teeth, with an adjustable connector between the two parts.
 You can fine-tune the setting of the device until your snoring and sleep apnea reduces to an acceptable level.
 You can see what the appliance looks like by checking the photos below.

-If you are coming to the office for a mandibular advancement device consultation, you can save yourself time and energy by preparing in advance.
+If you are coming to the office for an oral appliance consultation, you can save yourself time and energy by preparing in advance.
 For instance, if you already have a diagnosis of obstructive sleep apnea, then try to bring a copy of your sleep test results with you.
 If you do not have a diagnosis yet, call our office before your visit so we can arrange for a sleep test to be authorized by your insurance company.
-With any luck, we can arrange for you to have the test performed on the same day that you come for your consultation.
-If you want your insurance coverage to pay for your mandibular advancement device, the insurance company will usually require a reason why you could not use CPAP, the standard treatment for obstructive sleep apnea.
-Be prepared to tell us why CPAP was not a good treatment for you.
-(Did it not work?
-Were you uncomfortable using it?
-Do you have claustrophobia?)
+Sometimes, we can arrange for you to have the test performed on the same day that you come for your consultation.